 - Coordination at the stages of the formation of European legislation and its transposition into Italian law (working tables, European Law, European Delegation Law)

-- coordination on single market-related positions, especially on issues such as the free movement of persons, services and goods, the freedom of establishment, public procurement, intellectual property and State aid;
+- Coordination on internal market issues, such as free movement of persons, services and goods, freedom of establishment, public procurement, intellectual property, State Aid

-- communication and information about the EU, especially on citizens’ access to EU policies, programmes, opportunities and rights.
+- Communication and information on the EU, primarily on access to policies, programmes, opportunities, and rights.

-Finally, the Department cooperates with the European Commission and the European Parliament, also through their offices in Italy: The Representation to the European Commission and the European Parliament’s information office.
+Furthermore, the Department liaises with the European Commission and the European Parliament also through their Italy-based offices: the Permanent Representation in Italy of the European Commission and the European Parliament Information and Liaison Office.